Downloadable PDF

 But as we all know, some students need additional support to achieve their full potential and school staff need the right tools to help.

-That’s where Western Psychological Services (WPS) comes in.
+That’s where WPS comes in.

 We work with some of the world's most renowned psychological and educational researchers to bring you trusted, validated assessments and intervention materials that assist school staff in discovering the most effective ways to help students.